What is ZenHub Roadmaps?

 A ZenHub Roadmap is Workspace specific and this is created at the Workspace level.
 Using either the ZenHub extension or the web app, navigate to the sidebar where you will see the Roadmap option:

 This will open up the Roadmap for your Workspace.
-By selecting the green + located to the top left of the timeline page you will be able to choose from three options: 1.
-Create a new Project on the Roadmap 2.
-Add a Project from a different Workspace to the Roadmap or 3.
-Add Epics to the Roadmap:
+By selecting the green + located to the top left of the timeline page you will be able to choose from four options: 1.
+Create a new Project 2.
+Create a new Epic 3.
+Add a Project from a different Workspace to the Roadmap or 4.
+Add existing Epics from your Board

 Adding a Project to a Roadmap